mobify/ui-kit/README.md

 # Progressive Mobile UI Kits

 The **Progressive Mobile UI Kits** are collections of components that are part of Mobify's suite of technologies, allowing designers to quickly and efficiently create designs for their projects.
-The kits also maintain parity with the code components so building the designs created with the kits is easier for developers too.
+The kits also maintain parity with the code components, so building designs based on the kits is easier for developers too.

 ## Table of Contents